Section 1.4 Defining Functions

 Sage comes with many built-in functions.
-Math terminology is not always standard, so be sure to read the documentation to learn what these functions do and how to use them.
-You can also define custom functions yourself.
+While Math terminology is not always standard, be sure to refer to the documentation to understand the exact functionality of these built-in functions and know how to use them.
+You can also define custom functions to suit your specific needs.
 You are welcome to use the custom functions we define in this book.
 However, since these custom functions are not part of the Sage source code, you will need to copy and paste the functions into your Sage environment.
-If you try to use a custom function without defining it, you will get a
+In this section, we’ll explore how to define custom functions and use them.

 def

 keyword followed by the function name and the function’s arguments.
-The function’s body is indented.
-When you call the function, the return
+The body of the function is indented, and it should contain a return

 TypeError